Heading northwards from Sydney or Newcastle…

 Located at the southernmost point of Thunderbolts Way, Gloucester is a pretty country town with a remarkable backdrop of the Buccan Buccans (the Bucketts Mountains).
 Short scenic drives around the district take you to dramatic mountain ranges, breathtaking views, beautiful valleys and platypus-filled rivers.

 Gloucester is the closest town to the renowned wilderness destinations of World Heritage Barrington Tops.
-It’s the highest sub-alpine region in the country outside the Australian Alps and it gets a regular dusting of snow each winter.
+This is the highest point of the newly-named Barrington Coast destination, it’s also the highest sub-alpine region in the country outside the Australian Alps and gets a regular dusting of snow each winter.
 Here you can feel the forests of ancient Gondwanaland, search for missing planes, walk with dinosaur ghosts or discover the fascinating history & hidden experiences in the Copeland heritage gold mine precinct.
+This is where Captain Thunderbolt’s wife Mary Ann Bugg was born & raised.

 Outdoor adventures and activities are our specialty: paddle like an explorer white water paddling by canoe or kayak; go horse riding along the scenic riverside trails of Captain Thunderbolt; there are plenty of fishing spots plus walking trails in the parks that take you to rarely visited waterfalls, wetlands and breathtaking lookouts.